Michigan Pedestrian Accident Law: Everything You Need To Know

 • “Damages must be assessed on the basis of comparative fault, except that damages must not be assessed in favor of a party who is more than 50% at fault.”
 (MCL 500.3135(2)(b))

-Some Michigan courts have, in my opinion, improperly used the “more than 50% at fault”/comparative fault rule to unfairly blame pedestrians who are hit by motor vehicles as a way to let negligent motorists (really their insurance companies) escape being held responsible and being forced to pay for the injuries and harms they have caused.
+Some Michigan courts have, in my opinion, improperly applied the “more than 50% at fault” comparative fault rule to unfairly blame individuals on foot who are struck by motor vehicles, allowing negligent drivers (and their insurance companies) to avoid responsibility and avoid paying for the injuries and damages they caused.

-Nevertheless, if a judge or a jury determines that a pedestrian is more than 50% at-fault in causing or contributing to a car accident in Michigan, then he or she will be precluded from suing the driver of the automobile or truck that hit them for pain and suffering compensation.
+Nevertheless, if a judge or a jury determines that a person on foot is more than 50% at-fault in causing or contributing to a crash, then he or she will be precluded from suing the driver of the automobile or truck that hit them for pain and suffering compensation.

 How much compensation can you recover if injured?